Nureni82/Course-Syllabus/BIT115/Syllabi.md

 ---
-BIT 115: Introduction to Programming
+Title: BIT 115 (Introduction to Programming) Syllabus
 ---

 ## Course Information
 **Course Delievery**: In-person
 **Learning Materials**: All the learning materials, including exercises and assignments, have been arranged on a lecture basis on Canvas(cascadia.instructure.com)